West Ham United’s Benrahma extends impressive Premier League run against Leicester City

 After putting up an impressive showing, Benrahma was eventually subbed off for Mark Noble with two minutes left on the clock.

-Moyes’ men host Crystal Palace next, while Leicester City be eyeing an away win Norwich City.
+Moyes’ men host Crystal Palace next, while Leicester City would be eyeing an away win versus Norwich City.